Co-modularity and Detection of Co-communities: Examples

-The co-communities themselves are planted in the network as randomly chosen groups of 150 of each type of node, with the maximum number of co-communities equal to $k^{(X)}\times k^{(Y)}$.
-By analogy with the unipartite/symmetric community detection setting, we choose to set the number of co-communities $T$ as the square-root of this theoretical maximum, $T=\sqrt{k^{(X)}\times k^{(Y)}}$.
+The co-communities themselves are planted in the network as randomly chosen groups of 150 of each type of node.
+We note that some nodes may not lie in any co-community: for nodes not in a co-community, the edge probability is regulated by $\theta_{\mathrm{out}}$, and similarly by $\theta_{\mathrm{in}}$ for two nodes that are in a co-community.
+The maximum number of co-communities is set at $k^{(X)}\times k^{(Y)}$, and by analogy with the unipartite/symmetric community detection setting, we choose to set the number of co-communities $T$ as the square-root of this theoretical maximum, $T=\sqrt{k^{(X)}\times k^{(Y)}}$.
 As discussed in Section \ref{idenCompCoCom}, in the unipartite community detection setting there is a constraint on the number of communities, $k=k^{(X)}=k^{(Y)}$, because the $X$-node and $Y$-node groupings are the same thing.
 This constraint does not exist in the bipartite co-community detection setting, and so the theoretical maximum number of co-communities is $k^{(X)}\times k^{(Y)}$, i.e., the square of the number of communities in the equivalent symmetric community detection setting.
 However, we expect the number of co-communities to be significantly less than this in practice, and so by default, we choose $T=\sqrt{k^{(X)}\times k^{(Y)}}$ as the number of co-communities, although we note that many other choices would also be valid here.

-We test the methods on networks generated with $k^{(X)}$ and $k^{(Y)}$ ranging from 8 and 6 respectively up to 80 and 60 respectively (corresponding to values of numbers of nodes, $m$ and $l$, ranging from 1200 and 800 up to 12000 and 8000, respectively).
-We also test the methods on networks generated with values of $\theta_{\mathrm{in}}$ from 10 to 50, which corresponds to within co-community edge density $\rho_\mathrm{in}\in\{0.039,0.15,0.34,0.6\}$, and we set $\theta_{\mathrm{out}}=1$, corresponding to outside or between co-community edge density $\rho_\mathrm{in}=0.0013$.
-For each combination of parameters, we carry out 50 repetitions of network generation and co-community detection, to enable assessment of the variability of the accuracy of the co-community detection (with more repetitions, the computational cost becomes prohibitive).